Smuriuki254/second_learn/README.md

 #Demostration

-Second repo learning on local machine
+Second repo learning on local

+#local developmet

+1.Open index.html in your browser